polterguy/magic.io/README.md

 with the [Magic Auth project](https://github.com/polterguy/magic.auth).
 Slightly more advanced, and probably more secure, is to make sure your web server application runs in a restricted user account on your server, and then use your web server's authorization features to deny serving any files that your application should not have access to for some reasons.
-Even better is to modify the _"magic.io.services"_ project, to make sure you check according to role if a user is allowed to access or modify your files.
-I suggest applying a combination of all of these methods, to make sure access is not granted to somebody who should not have access.

-**Notice**, all service methods in Magic IO will be given the username, and the list of roles the user belongs to as a convenience feature for you to apply role based access rights to files and folders inside of your own service layer.
-To easily create your own authorization logic, you might want to start out by modifying `Utilities.HasAccess`.
-This method will always be called with parameters describing the type of access that is requested, allowing you to apply your own authorization logic easily. **Use this feature!**
+Even better is to implement the `IAuthorize` interface, that you can find in the _"magic.io.contracts"_ namespace/project, and then do some sort of switch/case based upon the `AccessType`, and the username/roles/path to the file/folder you want to have authorized access to.

 ## Licensing